nkern/nkern.github.io/_posts/2024-04-20-grfs_and_ffts.md

 </p>
 </figure>

-Figure 5 shows that the power spectra of the various boxes all agree with each other (to first order, see the caption), thus our goal of ensuring volume and voxel-independent measurements of the power spectrum has been achieved.
-Next we will look at another, slightly more complicated way of altering the effective size of the box via a windowing function.
+Figure 5 shows that the power spectra of the various boxes all agree with each other (to first order, see the caption), thus our goal of ensuring volume and voxel-size-independent measurements of the power spectrum has been achieved.
+Next we will look at another, slightly more complicated way of altering the effective size of the box via a tapering function, which will also help expalain the minor discrepancies seen in Figure 5.

-**Tapering or windowing functions**--often in specral analysis we apply what's called a tapering (or windowing, or apodization) function to the signal before taking its Fourier transform.
-This is needed when working with real data that is often not strictly periodic or harmonic, which violates the key assumptions of the discrete Fourier transform, and thus creates the well-known "ringing" phenomenon in Fourier space.
+**Tapering (aka windowing or apodization) functions**--often in specral analysis we apply what's called a tapering (or windowing, or apodization) function to the signal before taking its Fourier transform.
+This is needed when working with real data that is often not strictly periodic, which violates the key assumptions of the discrete Fourier transform and creates the well-known "ringing" phenomenon in Fourier space.
 The application of a windowing function makes our non-periodic signal more closely obey these assumptions, reducing the spectral leakage observed in Fourier space (in signal processing speak, we say that the signal sidelobes are reduced).
 The trade-off is a wider "main lobe" (the width of the main signal feature in Fourier space).
 Another way of thinking about a tapering or windowing function is that you are reducing the "effective size" of the box in a smooth way, rather than the hard cutoff we used above by looking at just a chunk of the box.
 This means we need to take this reduced volume into account, which can be done by computing the effective bandwidth of the tapering function, shown below.

 <details open>
 <summary>Compute equivalent bandwidth for Blackman-Harris tapering function</summary>